 iC3D v4.1 adds Bump Displacement for real-time luxury look

 Posted on Monday, 24 July 2017.
-Posted in Design .
+Posted in Design & Marketing .
 Written by IPP Desk

 Creative Edge Software, developer of the award-winning iC3D packaging design software, has released its latest version of the all-in-one, multi-function application.
 Among a range of updates designed to augment photorealistic capabilities already available from iC3D, the new version 4.1 includes Creative Edge Software’s latest technological advance, Bump Displacement, which expands the potential for designers to create unique 3D shapes and surfaces providing a greater sense of depth, detail and photographic accuracy.